 Narwhal (Submarine No. 17) was laid down on 16 April 1908 at Quincy, Mass., by the Fore River Shipbuilding Co., subcontractor for the Electric Boat Co,., New York, N.Y.; launched on 8 April 1909; sponsored by Mrs. Gregory C. Davison; and commissioned on 23 November 1909, Lt.
 Julius C. Townsend in command.

-Narwhal joined the Atlantic Torpedo Fleet, based at Newport.
-These pioneer submarines operated very actively in diving grounds in Cape Cod and Narragansett Bays, Long Island and Block Island Sounds and Chesapeake Bay, and off Norfolk; on target ranges proving torpedoes; experimental operations; and cruises along the east coast.
+Narwhal joined the Atlantic Torpedo Fleet, based at Newport, R.I., and less than two years after commissioning was renamed D-1 on 17 November 1911.
+She operated on the diving grounds in Cape Cod and Narragansett Bays, Long Island and Block Island Sounds and Chesapeake Bay, and off Norfolk; on target ranges proving torpedoes; carrying out experimental operations; and conducting cruises along the east coast.
 From 20 January to 11 April 1913 the flotilla cruised to the Caribbean, and from 5 January to 21 April 1914 visited Gulf and Florida ports.

 During the Great War, D-1 trained crews and classes of officers and served in experiments in the Third Naval District.
 After overhaul, D-1 was placed in commission in reserve on 9 September 1919, continuing her work of training new submariners along with conducting experimental and development work.
 On 17 July 1920, she was reclassified as SS-17 vice Submarine No. 17.

 On 15 July 1921 D-1 was placed in commission in ordinary [a non-commissioned status].
 Towed to the Philadelphia Navy Yard, arriving on 30 January 1922, she was decommissioned on 8 February 1922.
 Her hulk was sold on 5 June 1922.